-Late-stage Cancer Doesn’t Have to be a Death Sentence
+Late-Stage Cancer Not a Death Sentence

 When a patient receives a diagnosis, it’s vital to understand that cancer is not a death sentence.
 There is hope, and new advancements in cancer treatment can be customized for each patient for the best chances for survival – even those with late-stage cancer.